 You can experiment a bit and use two-sided charts within slides (with the colorful background if you wish).
 This is a case when you need to compare two values for each category e.g. import and export of commodities, or male-female age distribution:

-4. Line plots to show history or trends evolution over a time
+4. PowerPoint Area Plots to show history or trends evolution over a time

 Is your slide about upcoming trends, progress, or performance over the last period?
-Then you’ll use a classical line chart 🙂 This can be also enhanced using a few design tricks, see our proposals below.
+Then you’ll use a classical line or area chart.
+This can be also enhanced using a few design tricks:

 5. Column data chart to compare several items over time

-The alternative to a line plot is a column chart with time on horizontal axes.
+The alternative to a line plot is a column chart with the time variable on horizontal axes.
+We recommend to use this vertical version of a bar chart when your data have more discrete values, for example products sales, or number of employees.

 The last example shows how you can present a location-based data chart.
 If you want to present some economic or demographical statistics related to a specific state or country, you can try this: